 - Pro-Proctor, University of Oxford (2017-18)

-- Member of the Research and International Forum of UCET and of the UCET/BERA Working Group on the future of educational research (2011-12)
+- Member of the BERA/UCET Working Group on the future of educational research (2011-12), leading to the Prospects for Education Research report

 - Member of the Planning Group of the UK Strategic Forum for Research in Education (2009-10)